 Many people will argue that a larger bougie used during gastric sleeve surgery will allow a patient to gain more weight back after the procedure because a larger portion of the stomach remains after the procedure.

 However, just like the bougie size does not affect the percentage of weight loss, the bougie size used during a sleeve gastrectomy procedure does not impact the amount of weight patients regain after the procedure.

 - The truth is, as many of 50 percent of patients who undergo bariatric surgery may regain up to 5 percent of the weight they lost as a result of the procedure.
 Morbid obesity is a lifelong and resilient medical condition.

 - After a bariatric procedure, the body will continuously try to get back to its peak weight.
 Your body will employ the use of many powerful mechanisms in order to get back to its peak weight.

 - These mechanisms are all under the control of the hypothalamus.
 The hypothalamus controls our breathing, our heart rate, our temperatures, our sleep patterns, and senses our peak fat mass by a chemical called leptin.

-The size of the bougie may play a role in post-surgical complications because staple-line leaking and strictures may result because the bougie size is too small.
+The size of the bougie may play a role in post-surgical complications because staple-line leaking and strictures may result is the bougie size is too small.